globalgov/manystates/README.md

-Please also check out [`{manydata}`](https://github.com/globalgov/manydata) for more information about the other packages and tools to handle data from the `{manydata}` ecosystem.
+Please also check out [`{manydata}`](https://github.com/globalgov/manydata) for more information about the other packages and tools to handle data from the many universe of packages.

 ## How to install

-We’ve made it easier than ever to install and start analysing global governance data in R. Simply install the core package, [manydata](https://github.com/globalgov/manydata), as follows, and then you can discover, install and update various qPackages from the console.
+We’ve made it easier than ever to install and start analysing global governance data in R. Simply install the core package, [manydata](https://github.com/globalgov/manydata), as follows, and then you can discover, install and update various many packages from the console.

 ``` r
 # install.packages(remotes)